medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Figure 8: Topics, Partitions and Offsets In a Single Broker - revisited.
 {:.figcaption}

-In a single broker, if is goes down or the disk is corrupted, this topic will be gone.
+In a single broker, if it goes down or the disk is corrupted, this topic will be gone.
 But let's consider this same topic using **replication factor of two** with **three brokers**: